spotinst/help/src/docs/ocean/getting-started/aks/README.md

 * [Update Helm or install via Terraform or Kubectl (Kubernetes command-line tool)](ocean/getting-started/aks/aks-prerequisites?id=install-helm-terraform-or-kubectl-kubernetes-command-line-tool).

-## What to do About Private Clusters
+## What to do About AKS Private Clusters

 Ocean supports the management and optimization of AKS private clusters.
 Ocean supports any AKS private cluster configuration, provided the Ocean Controller can establish outbound communication with the Spot SaaS control plane.